 GDF Suez takes over Britain's International Power

-French utility giant GDF Suez will take over its British competitor International Power, the groups said Tuesday, creating what they called the world's top independent power company.
+French energy group GDF Suez will take a 70-percent stake in British competitor International Power, the groups said Tuesday, creating what they called the top energy company in the world.

-The announcement came as GDF Suez reported its first-half results: a net profit of 3.6 billion euros, up 9.3 percent on a year earlier, due mainly to a particularly cold winter, the company said in a statement.
+The announcement came as GDF Suez reported its first-half results of a net profit of 3.6 billion euros, up 9.3 percent on a year earlier, due mainly to a particularly cold winter, the company said in a statement.

-The deal "creates the leading global energy player in IPP (independent power production) with strong market positions in Latin America, North America, UK-Europe, the Middle East, Asia, and Australia," GDF Suez's chief executive Gerard Mestrallet said in the statement.
+The deal "creates the leading global energy player in IPP with strong market positions in Latin America, North America, UK-Europe, the Middle East, Asia, and Australia," GDF Suez's chief executive Gerard Mestrallet said.

 International Power's chairman Neville Sims added: "The combined company will benefit from significant synergies, a strong pipeline" of new projects and "broader access to high growth markets for further expansion."